 3. Make only one change at a time

 It can be tempting to set yourself a few New Year resolutions.
-Social media does not help as we are bombarded with images of people who have lost weight and got fitter, and spent more time with family and less time at work.
+Social media does not help as we are bombarded with images of people who have lost weight and got fitter, or spent more time with family and less time at work.

 Decide what your top priority is and focus on that alone.
 Placing your efforts in one area will reap greater rewards.

-4. Break your New Year resolution in to manageable chunks
+4. Break your New Year resolution into manageable chunks

-If you are part of a couple that feels like they rarely spent more than a minute together last year, a resolution to spend an hour together each night sounds like a great idea.
+If you are part of a couple that feels like they rarely spent more than a minute together this year, a resolution to spend an hour together each night sounds like a great idea.
 But if you were that busy last year, this oversized resolution will likely fail after a month or so leaving both of you feeling despondent.
 Breaking it down into manageable parts would be a much more fruitful approach.

 At first, aim to carve out 10 minutes a day to talk while phones, TVs, tablets and other distractions are switched off and preferably not even in the room with you.
 Gradually over time increase the amount of time and/or frequency by a realistic amount.